ABOUT THE HOUSE

 There is a good sized rear garden laid mostly to lawn that is private and partially walled.
 Facing West, it is great for daytime sun and sunsets, and looks towards the medieval village church with its square tower.
 Additionally it has its own parking area immediately in front of the house and there is a double garage and boat store.

-The house will be furnished and decorated by Norfolk artisans from our stable of Norfolk by Design artists.
+The house is furnished and decorated by Norfolk artisans from our stable of Norfolk by Design artists.
 From the lighting and the furniture to the fabrics, ceramics and artwork, almost everything you see will have been lovingly made for the house by local artists and craftsmen.
 The work you see within the house will be available to buy or commission, or may inspire you to look for something similar on our NBD website.

 PLUS two pull out mattress beds for children.
 We suggest you bring travel cots for small ones, though please be aware of the creative nature of this house.
 Most artwork will be out of reach of small paws but adults will be expected to take responsibility for any breakages/damage for the duration of your stay.